ntoump/mask_classifier/README.md

+### This version of the application is OBSOLETE.
+Head over to https://protected-mountain-28715.herokuapp.com/ to experiment with the freely available newer version (Mask Classifier v3).

 This is the Mask Classifier (v2).

 It was build as a project of https://fast.ai course v4, and it uses many high-level levers of the fastai2 library.
 For that, one can only be thankful to its creators.